 Fort Towson Historic Site

-Fort Towson was abandoned in 1856 when the frontier moved west.
+Fort Towson was abandoned in 1856 when the frontier moved West.
 During the Civil War, however, it served for a time as headquarters for Confederate forces operating in Indian Territory.
-In 1865 General Stand Watie surrendered his command near the fort and become the last Confederate general to lay down arms.
+In 1865 General Stand Watie surrendered his command near the fort and became the last Confederate general to lay down arms.

 When the Oklahoma Historical Society acquired the site in 1960 little remained on the surface to portray its former importance.

-Visit the Encyclopedia of Oklahoma History & Culture to find out more about Fort Towson.
+Visit The Encyclopedia of Oklahoma History and Culture to find out more about Fort Towson.